kgxsz/devops-101/part-four/README.md

 Wrong.

 It's really not a good idea to be throwing credentials around like candy.
 What we really want is to be able to give an EC2 instance a temporary set of credentials that are easy to distribute, rotate, and revoke.
 This is where IAM roles come in.
 You assign a role to an instance, and you assign policies to that role, much like the policy above, but with much stricter permissions of course.

-Think of it a bit like this: an IAM role is to a machine what an IAM user is to a human.
+So you can think of it a bit like this: an IAM role is to a machine what an IAM user is to a human.
 See [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) for a more in depth discussion on IAM roles and the problems it solves.

 Now that you have a basic understanding of roles, look closely at the template, you'll see that by using the role, policy, and instanceProfile resources, we've given a bunch of permissions to our CI slave instance.
 We're doing this because we want our CI slave to be able to use the AWS cli to carry out tasks that we will discuss soon enough.

 ## Configure your CI environment
-By now, your infrastructure stack should be built, like in the last workshop, we'll need to go through an irritating manual step.
+By now, your infrastructure stack should be built.
+Like we did in the last workshop, we'll need to go through an irritating manual step.

 - check the outputs from your stack creation: